ydb-platform/ydb/ydb/docs/en/core/security/audit-log-conn.md

 ## How to enable

-Audit log must be [enabled](audit-log.md#enabling-audit-log) on a cluster level.
+The audit logging must be [enabled](audit-log.md#enabling-audit-log) on the cluster level.

-Client connection logging is enabled by the `feature_flags.enable_grpc_audit` flag through changing the [cluster configuration](../maintenance/manual/config-overview.md).
+Client connections logging is enabled by the `feature_flags.enable_grpc_audit` flag through changing the [cluster configuration](../maintenance/manual/config-overview.md).

 [//]: # (TODO: add link to a feature-flags section, not exist atm)